Annual Grants Program

 The following suggested topics are not meant to preclude other topics, but are encouraged by the Beverly Public Schools.
 Proposals are encouraged which address a wide variety of curriculum-based topics.
 BEF will support the wonderfully creative ideas of our teachers and parents which enhance teaching and learning in a 21st century global environment.

-- Civics and history (proposals which generate greater awareness of federal, state, and local government and history providing insight into American life, national identity, and cultural expression).
+- Civics and history (proposals which generate greater awareness of federal, state, and local government and history providing insight into American life, national identity, racism, injustice, inequality for people of color, and cultural expression, and international law).

 - Literacy, oral and written presentation of research, findings and conclusions at the K-5 level and middle school level (proposals which support reading, writing, and literacy);

-- Professional development for teachers to improve social and emotional knowledge and awareness of students, to enhance skills, and boost enthusiasm of teaching (proposals which develop new strategies of teaching targeting anxious and reluctant learners and which promote educational leadership, growth, and renewal for teachers and students);
+- Professional development for teachers to improve social and emotional knowledge and awareness of students, to discuss race and inclusion in our schools, to support students and school community members of color, to enhance skills, and boost enthusiasm of teaching (proposals which develop new strategies of teaching targeting anxious and reluctant learners and which promote educational leadership, growth, and renewal for teachers and students);

 - Digital literacy and use of technology to enhance and enrich learning in all grades; Director of Technology must approve the proposal before being submitted;

-- Science, technology, engineering, arts, and mathematics, particularly in its application to everyday life; and
+- Science, technology, engineering, arts, and mathematics, particularly in its application to everyday life and climate change; and

 - Fluency in required Mass Curriculum Frameworks, Common Core, and effective study skills at all levels and grades for all students to close the achievement gap.